 Texas has a similar statute that is just as strong as Florida’s.
 Cash value proceeds of an annuity or insurance policy are deemed exempt from creditors and lawsuits.
 Residents living in sunny Florida have been known to joke that if Florida ever changes their asset protection laws, they're hopping on the next plane to Texas.

 IRAs and Qualified Accounts

 Many people are not aware of this, but personal IRAs and qualified accounts like 401(k)s and 403(b)s are protected from creditors and lawsuits as well.
-Note that state laws vary as to the level of creditor protection for IRAs, so be sure to check the rules for your state.
+Notably, state laws vary as to the level of creditor protection for IRAs, so be sure to check the rules for your state.
 Food for thought: if you place all of your non-IRA money in annuities or life insurance products, then all your money is protected if you live in a state that offers protections for those financial products.

 Preemptive Planning Is Essential

 Creditor and asset protection is just one more reason to properly do your homework when considering an annuity.
 Depending on which state you live in, there might be an extra benefit that you were not aware of, and one that could legally protect your hard-earned money.